mandaliyavatsal/cvh/README.md

 - Generate music using AI models such as OpenAI Jukebox, MuseNet, and Magenta.
 - Offline functionality for music generation.
 - Compatibility with macOS and Apple M1 hardware.
+- GUI for user interaction.
+- Option to set a directory to save downloaded models.

 ## Installation